 When that motor weakens, the pressure switch downstream stops seeing enough draft.
 The switch is a safety device, so it does its job and shuts the burner down before the cycle completes.
 That is the on-off-on-off pattern the homeowner described.
 The grinding was the second clue, and it gave the whole thing away.
 Inducer motors die one of two ways.
 Either the windings fail electrically, which happens suddenly with no warning, or the bearings wear out, which is mechanical and gets louder over days.
 This one was the bearing kind.
 You could hear the diagnosis before opening the panel.

-The part I installed was a Ruud-spec inducer assembly, model matched to this furnace.
-People skip this detail to save money, and it costs them later.
 A generic universal inducer can bolt into the same spot and look correct.
 The problem is airflow.
 The heat exchanger on a given furnace is rated for a specific draft.
-A universal motor that moves the wrong CFM either keeps tripping the pressure switch or runs the combustion outside what the unit was designed for.
-The right fan for that heat exchanger is the whole point of the repair.
+A motor that moves the wrong CFM either keeps tripping the pressure switch or runs combustion outside the unit’s design range.
+Getting it wrong doesn’t always throw a fault code; it just degrades quietly until something upstream fails.
+After installation a tech confirms the pressure switch reads correct draft on startup and runs the furnace through full heat cycles to verify clean ignition and normal cycling before leaving the job.

 Calling it early kept this to one part

 A new mechanical noise from a furnace usually means the failure is closer than the homeowner expects.
 Waiting it out turns a part you can replace into a job you cannot.
-A grinding inducer that gets ignored can chew into the heat exchanger or trip the high-limit safety over and over, and that repeated tripping wears on the burner controls.
+A grinding inducer that gets ignored can chew into the heat exchanger or trip the high-limit safety repeatedly, and that wears on the burner controls.
 None of that had happened here yet.
 Catching it while it was still just the inducer is the reason this stayed a single-part fix and not a furnace replacement conversation.

 The furnace went back to quiet operation with full heat cycles and verified safety controls.
 The repair carries our standard 1-year warranty on parts and labor.
-For anyone hearing a similar noise, our furnace repair starts with a $75 diagnostic that we waive when you book the work, and you get an itemized quote before anything happens.
+If your furnace is grinding, short cycling, or making any noise it didn’t make before, call us for a diagnostic.
+You get an itemized quote before any work starts, and we waive the diagnostic fee when you book the repair.